agheadley/halite/README.md

-- Detail needs grab assessments, _id, tag.overview (can we go /page.svelte as place in store ?
 - check with .map, .includes whether to filter in/out the result against aoid!
 - same for parent view, pupil view